Transgender Name Change: Update Your Credit Report

 Complete a name change with the credit bureaus

-When you change your name, whether due to marriage, divorce or transitioning, the credit bureaus including TransUnion will likely learn of the change from your bank or lender and automatically update your report.
-However, when changing first, middle and/or last names, it’s important to take the extra step of notifying each of the bureaus to ensure your credit history remains intact under your new name.
+When you change your last name, such as due to marriage or divorce, the credit bureaus including TransUnion will likely learn of the change from your bank or lender and automatically update your report.
+However, especially when changing first names, it’s important to take the extra step of notifying each of the bureaus to ensure your credit history remains intact under your correct name.

 In order to change your name on your TransUnion credit report, you’ll need to mail in supporting documents, which will likely be the court order regarding your name change.
 Please include a letter requesting the name change that includes your address, date of birth and Social Security number so we can locate your credit report in our system.
 In your letter, please include the reason for your name change, and TransUnion will suppress the deadname on your credit file.
 This means it won’t be displayed on your credit report.